-Singapore is known as a “fine city” in more ways than one.
-Singapore’s safe, clean and orderly streets are said to be notoriously maintained by a system of fines imposed against a litany of petty offences.
-But if one is caught flouting the Misuse of Drugs Act, one will not get away with a mere fine.
-You will face corporal punishment – or even the death sentence – and will need a good criminal lawyer in Singapore to represent you.
+Singapore is known as a “fine city” in more ways than one, with its safe, clean, and orderly streets maintained through a system of fines for various petty offences.
+However, violating the Misuse of Drugs Act in Singapore entails more than just a fine.
+It can result in corporal punishment or even the death sentence, making it imperative to have a good criminal lawyer well-versed in Singapore drug laws to represent you.

 1. Marijuana, even medical marijuana, is outlawed in Singapore.
 No exceptions.
 In certain countries like Belgium, Canada or some parts of the United States, marijuana (or cannabis) is legal for medical reasons.
 However, in Singapore, it is strictly outlawed, along with other drugs like cocaine, opium, heroin, “ice”, Ketamine (or Special K), and ecstasy.